Th1ru-M/th1ru-m.github.io/_posts/2023-07-17-ThreatHuntingM365.md

 ---
 layout: post
 classes: wide
-title:  "Queries to Threat Hunt in Microsoft 365 Environment"
+title:  "Threat Hunting in Microsoft 365 Environment"
 date:   2023-07-17 01:00:00 +0800
 ---
 This post provides details about the queries that can be used to hunt various attack techniques in Microsoft 365 environment.